tidymodels/infer/tests/testthat/_snaps/specify.md

     Code
       specify(mtcars_df, mtcars_df$mpg)
     Condition
-      Error:
+      Error in `specify()`:
       !
 The first unnamed argument must be a formula.
-      * You passed in 'double'.
-      * Did you forget to name one or more arguments?
+You passed in 'double'.
+Did you forget to name one or more arguments?

 # response and explanatory arguments

     Code
       specify(mtcars_df, response = blah)
     Condition
-      Error:
+      Error in `specify()`:
       !
 The response variable `blah` cannot be found in this dataframe.

 ---